 - is underpinned by subject knowledge, subject-specific pedagogy, clarity around learner progression; and content and activity that helps teachers to understand how pupils learn; and

-- includes explicit consideration of how the CPD translates into practice in the classroom, with teachers having opportunities to experiment in order to implement what they have learned.
+- includes explicit consideration of how the CPD translates into practice, with teachers having opportunities to experiment in order to implement what they have learned.

 Evidence also finds that managing and organising CPD effectively includes establishing priorities, resolving competing demands, sourcing appropriate expertise and ensuring appropriate opportunities are in place.

-Schools should ensure that CPD to support remote and blended learning reflects the features of effective practice described above.
+Schools should ensure that CPD to support remote education reflects the features of effective practice described above.

-Governments/administrations should monitor teachers’ training and professional learning needs in respect of remote and blended learning.
+Governments/administrations should monitor teachers’ training and professional learning needs in respect of remote education.
 They should fund additional training where issues and needs are identified and ensure that teachers are supported to engage in professional learning.

-Governments/administrations should ensure that remote and blended learning are addressed in initial teacher education and induction programmes for new teachers.
+Governments/administrations should ensure that remote teaching and learning are addressed in initial teacher education and induction programmes for new teachers.

-Evidence indicates that most teachers have little or no experience of remote and blended teaching and learning.
+Evidence indicates that most teachers had little or no experience of remote education at the start of the Covid-19 pandemic.
 Studies highlight the importance of enabling teachers to collaborate and of providing opportunities for teachers to share practice.
 Studies also highlight the importance of collaborative practice in supporting innovative learning environments.

 Schools should ensure that teachers are given the time to collaborate and share ideas, experiences and practices with other teachers in the school.
 Schools should also work with other schools and networks to enable teachers and school leaders to collaborate and share experiences about effective practice.

-Governments/administrations should fund the development and operation of local and national networks to support teachers to collaborate and share practice and experiences about remote and blended learning
+Governments/administrations should fund the development and operation of local and national networks to support teachers to collaborate and share practice and experiences about remote teaching and learning

-12. Workforce engagement in discussions and decisions about remote and blended learning
+Workforce engagement in discussions and decisions about remote education

-Schools should consult the NASUWT about remote and blended learning and ensure that remote and blended learning policies are approved by the Union
+Schools should consult the NASUWT about remote education.
+This should include ensuring that policies are approved by the Union.

-The NASUWT can help the school to identify barriers to blended and remote learning.
-It can also help the school to establish how remote and blended learning might be implemented effectively, including ensuring that remote and blended learning policies and practices are consistent with NASUWT advice.
-The NASUWT may also be able to help the school to identify and disseminate effective remote and blended learning practice.
+The NASUWT can help the school to identify barriers to remote teaching and learning.
+It can also help the school to establish how remote education might be implemented effectively, including ensuring that policies and practices are consistent with NASUWT advice.
+The NASUWT may also be able to help the school to identify and disseminate effective remote education practice.

-Governments/administrations should commit to social partnership and ensure that the NASUWT and workforce unions are fully engaged in planning and decision-making about COVID-19 and remote and blended learning.
+Governments/administrations should commit to social partnership and ensure that the NASUWT and workforce unions are fully engaged in planning and decision-making about Covid-19 and remote education.

 Governments/administrations should issue guidance to schools, local authorities and employers, making it clear that they should engage the NASUWT and workforce unions in planning and decision-making, and proposals should be agreed with the NASUWT and other workforce unions before they are implemented.